zfoltin/interviewer/README.md

 If you are a

-- Back-end developer - use Java to replicate the API's functionality
 - Front-end developer - use Angular 2
 - Native mobile developer - use the native platform
 - Hybrid mobile developer - use Ionic 2